mimrahe/FunnyFramework/README.md

 this version of FunnyFramework is 0.4.9 and has many weakness in coding and strategy and need for improvements! anyone has permissions for using and editing FunnyFramwork!

+# for more details see kutah project that is a very simple link shortener [Kutah link shortener](https://github.com/mimrahe/kutah)

 ## How to install

 ```bash